Arthod/roar-net-api-spec/src/background.md

   *changes* to the stored states.

 In both cases, such states represent **candidate solutions**.
-The changes that allow to modify a solution \\(s\\) to obtain another solution \\(s'\\) is called a **move**, in which case \\(s'\\) is called a **neighbour** of \\(s\\).
+The changes that allow modifying a solution \\(s\\) to obtain another solution \\(s'\\) is called a **move**, in which case \\(s'\\) is called a **neighbour** of \\(s\\).

 A **candidate solution** is an element of the *decision space*,
 \\(s\in S\\), but not necessarily an element of the set of feasible solutions.
-Such solution can violate constraints or satisfy other constraints that are known to be necessary for optimal solutions.
+Such a solution can violate constraints or satisfy other constraints that are known to be necessary for optimal solutions.
 A candidate solution in ROAs can be: